The chance to personalize your major.

 How does it work?

-The application must be approved by your advisor, the faculty chairperson of the division in which the proposed major’s area of concentration is housed and by the provost or associate provost.
-Once the requisite approvals are gathered, then you will submit the completed application to enrollment services.
-The registrar will notify you and your advisor of the acceptance of the proposal.
+As described in the IPM process, both parts of the application must be approved by your sponsoring faculty member, by the faculty chairperson of the division in which the proposed major’s area of concentration is housed and by the associate provost.